praveek/launch.en/help/extension-reference/web/aep-web-sdk/overview.md

 ### **[!UICONTROL Use 3rd Party Cookies]**

 The Adobe Experience Platform will store a cookie in the first party domain always.
-This option allows you to use a 3rd party cookie in addition to the cookie on the first party domain.
+This option allows you to use a 3rd party cookie set on demdex.net in addition to the cookie on the first party domain.
 This can be helpful when you have users that move between multiple domains.
+This will disable calls to demdex.net.

 ### **[!UICONTROL Context]**